What is a mortgage? (a comprehensive guide)

 What you need upfront

-In order to get a mortgage, you need to get a few things sorted up front.
+If you’re planning to use a mortgage to finance your purchase, there’s a few things you need to check before you can apply.
 Firstly, make sure you’re on the electoral roll at your current address.
 This will take you a few minutes to sort.

 Next, think about your credit score.
 If you’ve never had a credit card, then now is the time to get one.
 Use it in the same way as a debit card, just ensure you pay it off each month.
 This helps to build your credit score and will make you appear more creditworthy in the eyes of your potential lenders.